-Its been estimated that the Muslim Arab Slave Trade sold as much as 17 million people to the Middle East and North Africa via the Indian Ocean Coast circa 1500-1900.
+Its been estimated that the Muslim Arab Slave Trade sold as much as 17 million people to the Middle East and North Africa via the Indian Ocean Coast in the period of the East African Arab Slave Trade circa 1500-1900.

-The 17th Century saw an acceleration in the Arab East African Slave Trade when more and more Arab merchants from Oman relocated to the Island of Zanzibar as it took centre stage in the brisk Swahili Coast global Trade.
+The 17th Century saw an acceleration in the East African Arab Slave Trade when more and more Arab merchants from Oman relocated to the Island of Zanzibar as it took centre stage in the brisk Swahili Coast global Trade.

-Furthermore, enterprising individual Slave Traders like the infamous Tippu Tip would greatly expand the East African Slave Trade by conquering vast swathes of the African population and taking the people as slaves.
+Furthermore, enterprising individual Slave Traders like the infamous Tippu Tip would greatly expand the East African Arab Slave Trade by conquering vast swathes of the African population and taking the people as slaves.

-Once transported to their destination in the Middle East, the Zanj worked on Arab Estates mainly in Agriculture under inhumane conditions.
+Once transported to their destination in the Middle East, the Zanj Slaves of the East African Arab Slave Trade worked on Arab Estates mainly in Agriculture under inhumane conditions.

-Eventually, the Zanj would find the conditions so intolerable, that the Zanj Slave rebellion broke out from 869 until 883.
+Eventually, the Zanj victims of the East African Arab Slave Trade would find the conditions so intolerable, that the Zanj Slave rebellion broke out from 869 until 883.

-Things moves much slower in East Africa however, and it was only in 1873 that Zanzibar outlawed the trade despite the resistance of the Arab merchant class.
+Things moved much slower in East Africa however, and it was only in 1873 that Zanzibar outlawed the East African Arab Slave Trade despite the resistance of the Arab merchant class.